 - Uniform allowances

 It’s worth noting some of the nontaxable items listed above might need to be used to calculate certain tax benefits – for example, excluded combat pay is included in your gross income amount when calculating the allowed IRA contributions, and for the Child Tax Credit, Additional Child Tax Credit, Earned Income Tax Credit, and the Credit for Child and Dependent Care expenses.

 Nontaxable Combat Pay

 Combat pay earned by Armed Forces members is subject to a variety of considerations.
 For example, your combat pay may be excluded from your taxable income each month – as long as you serve in a combat zone at least one day out of the month.
 Members serving in Hazardous Duty Areas receive combat zone benefits.
 This includes any bonuses received or disability pay earned due to an injury while in the combat zone.
-In fact, tax reform added duty in the Sinai Peninsula to the Hazardous Duty Areas, if you’ve served there, or will serve there, between June 9, 2015 and January 1, 2026.
+Recent tax regulations added duty in the Sinai Peninsula to the list of Hazardous Duty Areas, so if you’ve served there, or will serve there, between June 9, 2015, and January 1, 2026, you are entitled to these benefits.

 Can I claim a deduction for a military move?

 Moving for military duty is one of the universal characteristics of Armed Forces service.
-A move based on orders to a new duty station is referred to as a permanent change of station and remains an allowed exclusion from income for service members only.
+A move based on orders to a new duty station is referred to as a permanent change of station (PSC) and remains an allowed exclusion from income for service members only.
 This means the amount of a move paid for by the military is excluded from income and any unreimbursed allowed expenses may be deducted from income.

 Claiming a military tax extension